afair/email_address/README.md

   :mx                 Ensure host is configured with DNS MX records :a                  Ensure host is known to DNS (A Record) :syntax             Validate by syntax only, no Network verification
-  :connect            Attempt host connection (Dangerous: Do not use)
+  :connect            Attempt host connection (Experimental and Dangerous: Do not use)
+                      The :host_timeout setting is the maximum number of seconds to wait during the :connect validation

 * host_size:          1..253,
   A range specifying the size limit of the host part,